helm/helm-www/README.md

 ## Development

 Helm.sh is a simple [Hugo](https://gohugo.io/) static site, built with a custom theme.
-To run the website locally, you'll need to first [install](https://gohugo.io/getting-started) Hugo and any dependencies.
+To run the website locally, you'll need to first [install](https://gohugo.io/getting-started) Hugo extended edition and any dependencies.

 ```
 brew install hugo